 These children receive an increased premium.

-How are Copley and New Road accountable for the pupil premium?
+How is New Road accountable for the pupil premium?

 Click the links below to see our spending plans for the school year.